InformaticsMatters/virtual-screening/data-manager/docs/rdkit/rdkit-molprops.md

 ### Options

 * **Output file name**: The name of the output file.
 The format to output is determined using the file extension, `.sdf` for a SD file, otherwise delimited text.
+* **Properties**: A checkbox for each property.
+Uncheck if you don't want that property calculated.
 * **Input has header line**: when reading delimited text files read the first line as a header line containing the field names.
 * **Output file name**: The name of the output file.
 The format to output is determined using the file extension, `.sdf` for a SD file, otherwise delimited text.
 * **Output has header line**: when writing delimited text files writer the first line as a header line containing the field names (1, 2).